The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 How to find out MBR or GPT

 When converting disks, the data contained on the hard drive will be irretrievably lost.
-Create backup disk.
+Create backup copy disk.

 UEFI and GPT disks

-1. Change UEFI Boot Mode
+1. Change UEFI boot mode

 • Change value UEFI, instead of CSM in the Feature or Setup section.